Bulldogs fall to Eagles | Newberry Observer

 The Eagles answered back with a touchdown by Cooper Evans, the extra point was good, the score now tied 7-7.
 At the two minute mark before halftime, the Eagles took the lead after a touchdown from Jason Graves, the extra point was good with the Eagles leading 14-7.

-In the final quarter of the contest, the Eagles wasted no time finding the end zone with a touchdown by Roger Pedroni at the 11:55 mark, the extra point was good to extend the Eagles lead 21-14.
+In the fourth quarter, the Eagles wasted no time finding the end zone with a touchdown by Roger Pedroni at the 11:55 mark, the extra point was good to extend the Eagles lead 21-14.

 The ball would be in Newberry’s possession for a short time until a fumble and recovery by the Eagles would give them possession.
 At the goal line, the Eagle’s field goal attempt was successful, with the Bulldogs trailing the Eagles 24-14.

-With 4:30 left in the contest, Eagle Taison Thomas would add to the lead with a touchdown, the extra point was no good, the score now 30-14.
+With 4:30 remaining, Eagle Taison Thomas would add to the lead with a touchdown, the extra point was no good, the score now 30-14.

 Evans would also find the end zone for the Eagles a second time, the extra point was good for a final score of 37-22.